12 Enjoyable Christmas Songs From Early to Recent Music

 Christmas in Killarney

 "Christmas in Killarney" was composed in 1950 by John Redmond, James Cavanaugh, and Frank Weldon.
 The composers were all Irish Americans.
 The song as sung below is a cheerful, rollicking piece about Christmas time in Killarney, a town in Ireland.
 The song mentions some of the joys of Christmas, including holly, ivy, Santa Claus, and kissing under the mistletoe.
 The house is open to neighbours and Father John blesses it before he leaves.
-The lyrics are shown on the video screen.

 In the video, the song is performed by The Irish Rovers.
 This popular group was formed in 1963 in Canada.
 It has recorded many songs and has appeared on television multiple times.
 The group promotes Irish music and culture while sharing enjoyable music.
 Its membership has changed over the years, but the group continues to entertain people.